 While Met.
 Jean (Renneteau) of Dubna, Head of the new Archdiocese, celebrated online and live from the St Alexander Nevsky Cathedral, with Bishop Elisée (Germain) of Reoutov.
 They were assisted by the clergy of the cathedral and the choir was conducted as always by Protodiakon Alexandre Kedroff.
 Some chorists used to sing in the choir of the Moscow patriarchal cathedral of the Holy Trinity.
 Some switched more or less permanently in the Daru choir.
 One can feel now mutual traditional influences, which is great.

 The context was not easy this year.
 The metropolitan and the bishop often used French.
 Protodiakon Ioann (Dobrot) made the ectenies in Slavonic and some French.
 No other tongue from the Archdiocese was used, not even Moldovan-Romanian.
 Quite normal.
 The use of the French language develops among the Orthodox parishes and jurisdictions.
 It is evident because of the intertwining of the migrants and foreign workers.
 Protopresbyter Anatole (Rakovitch) made a special homily in Russian, after the reading of the Gospel (Poor Lazarus and the Rich Man), on the important Orthodox tradition of commemorating the departed.
-He underscored how nice and human and spiritual, a church tradition, to remember those who lived before us and whose names are to be inscribed in Heaven, sealed in the hope of redemption and everlasting life.
+He underscored how nice and human and spiritual, a church tradition is to remember those who lived before us and whose names are to be inscribed in Heaven, sealed in the hope of redemption and everlasting life.
 Saint Dimitri’s day is a special feast of memory of what the Church really is: it encompasses the living and the dead from the origins of humankind till the end of times.

 Most of the Orthodox “experts” – whether priests or laypeople – who were definitely excited one year ago, seemed to be unconcerned by the hierarchal Liturgy.
 Canon Law Archdiocesan specialist, Fr.
 Jivko Panev, served online via Facebook.
 In Italy, isolated in Brescia, Archpriest Vladimir Zelinsky could not serve in his parish because of the threats of coronavirus but his assistant priest, Fr.
-Lazarus came from Milano to replace him.
+Lazarus (Leonardo Lenzi) came from Milano to replace him.
 Still, he feels alone in a very Eastern rite context of Ukrainians, Russians, and other migrant faithful of all backgrounds and jurisdictions.
 The new Archdiocese has also now a singled-out Canadian parish-chapel which makes it a very “brave new world” structure so far.
 Met.
 Jean ordained several deacons and priests in the course of the past months.

 There is a need for order.
 The consecration of two French “vicar” bishops in the past months, with the blessing of the Moscow patriarchal Synod, is an important step.
 It is positive, and it became real.
 A breach in the Orthodox “way of life” that focuses on the consecration of “Russian national” bishops.
 This is the case for the Russian and the Greek Churches.
 So now, it became an hapax, newness, or exception.

 A Thanksgiving Service was served at the end of the Divine Liturgy.
 The Moleben was also broadcasted.
 Met.
 Jean of Dubna introduced the Service in French and focused on the mission.
 He mentioned the “elders, the founders, the fathers,” who held tight to the tradition of “our” Church.
-He did not mention that he spoke of the “Russian tradition”.
+He did not mention the “Russian tradition”.
 Mgr Jean underscored the faithfulness of those who marked the history of the mission of the Orthodox Church in the country.
 Europe as such rarely appeared in his words.
 Indeed, the mission is at the very core of the reflection and the actions conducted by the Russian Orthodox Church.

 “Eulogianism” in the Russian Orthodox Church historically corresponds to something else that included the mission, indeed, but focused on the reality of a true practice of authentic traditions, that allow to transmit a life-giving and not ritualized treasure of Faith.
 It means constant help to the refugees, to the poor, the disabled, the visit to the sick and the prisoners, and the service of the Brother.
 This costs a lot in terms of time, money, self-dedication, true contacts.
 This requires means and the funds are not always at hand or shared in other places.